datdenkikniet/TFTP-C/Readme.md

-An implementation of a TFTP server in C, with support for TFTP extensions in the future
+An implementation of a TFTP server in C, with support for most TFTP extensions